frien-emies/chess-game-be/README.md

 Once activated, your terminal prompt should change, and you'll see (venv) at the beginning of the command line, indicating that you're working inside the virtual environment.

 4. Now we must install all project requirements from the `requirements.txt` file.
-To install run `pip install -r requirements.txt`
+To install run `pip3 install -r requirements.txt`
-We can check we installed all our requirements by running `pip list` and this will show all packages within the virtual environment.
+We can check we installed all our requirements by running `pip3 list` and this will show all packages within the virtual environment.

 ### Deactivating Existing Environment
 1. To deactivate the virtual environment simply run `deactivate`.
 This will return you to the global Python environment.